Vickers plc: History

 The company was created in 1977 from the rump of Vickers-Armstrongs following the nationalisation of its aviation, shipbuilding and steel businesses.
 The name was first used by the Vickers family for Vickers Limited – at first a Sheffield steel foundry and later a manufacturing conglomerate – from 1867 to 1927.

 During the 1980s the company acquired businesses in the automotive engineering sector (principally Rolls-Royce Motors), the defence sector (principally Royal Ordnance Factory Leeds) and the marine engineering sector (principally Kamewa and Ulstein).

 Rolls-Royce plc purchased Vickers plc for £576 million in 1999 for its marine engineering businesses.

 In 2002, Vickers Defence Systems was purchased by Alvis plc to form the subsidiary Alvis Vickers.
-In 2003, Rolls-Royce renamed its Vickers subsidiaries Vinters plc.
+In 2003, Rolls-Royce renamed its Vickers subsidiaries Vinters Engineering plc.
 The Vickers name lived on in Alvis Vickers.

 In 2004, the board of the parent group Alvis approved a £309m takeover bid by the American defence company General Dynamics.
 Within three months BAE Systems, which already held a 29% stake, bid £355m for the company; this was seen as a defence of the home market from a foreign rival.
 The bid was accepted by the majority of shareholders.
 In September 2004, BAE announced the creation of BAE Systems Land Systems, a new company bringing together the BAE subsidiaries, RO Defence and Alvis Vickers, which saw the end of the Vickers name after 176 years.
 In 2005, the acquisition of United Defense led to the creation of BAE Systems Land and Armaments Group.